The time warp railway cafe in Bristol serving up ‘fantastic’ food

 Visit Shots! now

-On the cold and damp morning I visited, there was still a queue for the entire duration of my stay.
+On the sunny March lunchtime I visited, there was a queue for the entire duration of my stay.
 As well as local dog walkers, there were endless groups of cyclists stopping off to refuel on hot drinks and snacks.
 I’ve never seen so many red-faced men in Lycra waiting for their restorative cups of coffee and sausage sandwiches.

 The former waiting room is now the kitchen where everything is made to order, from the sandwiches and baguettes to the ploughmans and the children’s lunch boxes.
 Prices are kind on the wallet.
-A toasted teacake with butter and jam is £2.40, egg and bacon rolls are £4.50 and sandwiches will set you back £4.
+Bacon rolls are £3.95 and sandwiches will set you back £4 and a cream tea is £6.80.

-There’s also a blackboard of warming specials, from BBQ pulled pork rolls and Heinz beans on toast to cream teas and soup of the day (lentil and spinach dahl on the day I was there).
+There’s also a blackboard of warming specials, from BBQ pulled pork rolls, toasted fruit teacakes and a soup of the day.

-I went for the homemade chilli con carne jacket potato (£5.95) ‘made to the Hairy Bikers recipe’ and it was fantastic.
-Served with a ruffle of dressed salad, the piping hot potato was soft and fluffy with a generous topping of rich, spicy chilli con carne.
+I went for the homemade veggie chilli (£6.65) ‘made to the Jamie Oliver recipe’ and it was fantastic.
+Served with a salad, the piping hot potato was soft and fluffy with a generous topping of rich, spicy chilli con carne.
+The last time I had the chilli at the Warmley Waiting Room, it was made to the Hairy Bikers' recipe so who knows which celebrity chef will inspire the next one?

 But then the Warmley Waiting Room cafe is a unique and uplifting destination serving affordable comfort food.
 The train may no longer stop there but it’s still well worth the detour.